“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 IRS Topic No. 414 Rental Income and Expenses lists several types of rental property expenses an investor may deduct from the total rental income received:

-- Operating expenses necessary for the operation of the rental property, including property managers, landscaping and utilities, property taxes and insurance, and mortgage interest expense.
+- Operating expenses necessary for the operation of the rental property, including amounts paid to property managers, landscaping and utilities, property taxes and insurance, and mortgage interest expense.

-- Repair costs needed to keep the property in good working condition, excluding work that adds value to the property, such as a new roof or air conditioning system.
+- Repair costs needed to keep the property in good working condition, excluding capital expense work that adds longer-term value to the property, such as a new roof or air conditioning system.

-- Depreciation expense allowance for exhaustion, and wear and tear of the property.
+- Depreciation expense allowances for exhaustion, and wear and tear of the property.

-A refundable security deposit returned to a tenant is neither income nor an expense.
+Income is recorded when it is received, and expenses are booked when bills are actually paid.
+As a quick aside, a refundable security deposit expected to be returned to a tenant is neither income nor an expense.
 Instead, when the deposit is received, it is recorded on the balance sheet as a liability because the security deposit is meant to eventually be returned.

 Even with just one rental property, it’s easy to lose track of deductions that could decrease taxable net income.
 Or even worse, accidentally double-book an expense only to have it discovered during a tax audit.

-Smaller investors looking for cost-effective rental property software often opt for Stessa.
-The system is absolutely free and is used by both novice and sophisticated investors to make informed decisions about their property portfolios.
+That’s why investors looking for cost-effective rental property software often opt for Stessa, which offers both free and paid subscription plans.
+It’s used by both novice and sophisticated investors to track income and expenses and make informed decisions about their property portfolios.

-Stessa was designed by rental property owners for rental property owners to provide tools to the real estate investment community at the lowest possible cost.
-After signing up for a free account with Stessa, simply enter the property address, connect bank, credit card, and mortgage company accounts, and run real-time financial performance reports from the owner dashboard.
-Income and expenses are automatically updated, tracked, and categorized for easy reporting and tax preparation, and a paper trail is created.
+Stessa was designed by rental property owners for rental property owners to provide a comprehensive suite of features and services to rental property owners.
+To set up an account with Stessa, simply enter the property address, connect bank, credit card, and mortgage company accounts, and then enter tenant and leasing data to start running real-time financial performance reports from the owner dashboard.
+Once entered, income and expenses are automatically updated, tracked, and categorized for easy reporting and tax preparation, and a downloadable “paper” trail is created.

-Rental property expenses are recorded in an itemized list or report format, along with a paper trail that provides back up to prove that every expense claimed is true and correct.
-Although tracking expenses can be time consuming, it’s well worth the effort.
+Rental property expenses are typically recorded in an itemized list or report format, along with a paper trail that provides back up to prove that every expense claimed is true and correct.
+Although tracking rental property expenses can be time consuming, it’s well worth the effort.

-There are four good reasons why experienced real estate investors keep accurate rental property expense records:
+There are four good reasons why experienced real estate investors keep accurate rental property expense records including:

-- Monitors profit or loss of a rental property
+- Monitoring profit or loss of a rental property

-- Provides data to strategize on ways to maximize profits
+- Providing data to strategize on ways to maximize profits

-- Creates a paper trail for audit purposes
+- Createing a paper trail for audit purposes

 Main Types of Rental Property Expenses